UCLA-Creative-Labs/node-psql-rest/README.md

 # Set Up

 Unfortunately, OCI instances come with empty images that have no installed tools in it.
 OCI base images are essentially CentOS and use RPM to download modules.
-Whenver you need to download things always use the command ```sudo yum install -y <name of package>```.
+Whenever you need to download things always use the command ```sudo yum install -y <name of package>```.

 ## Installing Git and Obtaining this Repository